Welcome to worship with the Ocean Grove & Barwon Heads congregations

-This service was streamed live via Zoom on April 9th at 7:30pm.
+This service was streamed live from the Ocean Grove church via Zoom on December 26th at 10:30am

-Below is the entire text for a service of worship for home use while the ban on public worship is in place.
-Even though the service is streamed live, those who are unable to participate may use this material at any time for their private devotions.
-If “two or three” are gathered with you, you may choose a ‘leader’ in order to use the responsive prayers and readings as you would in church.
+Below is the entire text for a service of worship for home use for those who are not ready to return to public gatherings.
+Even though the service is streamed live, those who are unable to participate online may use this material at any time for their private devotions.
+If ‘two or three’ are gathered with you, you may choose a ‘leader’ in order to use the responsive prayers and readings as you would in church.

-There are also links to YouTube files for music and, should you rather listen than read, sound files for most of the text.
+There are also links to YouTube files for music and, should you rather listen than read, sound files for some of the text, including the sermon .
 [I’m sorry about the commercials that sometimes come with YouTube clips.
-Be sure to click on the “Skip Ad” box when it appears in the lower right of the YouTube clip] When a YouTube clip has finished, simply click on the back button of your browser to return to this page.
+Be sure to click on the “Skip Ad” box if and when it appears in the lower right of the YouTube clip] When a YouTube clip has finished, simply click on the ‘back’ button of your browser to return to this page.
 Pictures can be enlarged by clicking on them.

 CALL TO CELEBRATION